igor725/adv-launch/README.md

 + Gamepad control support
 + Custom themes

+## System requirements

+> [!WARNING]
+> Please keep in mind that these requirements for the Launcher only!
+> You're supposed to add up the Launcher RAM+VRAM requirements
+> to the emulator ones to get the actual recommended values.

+Recommended:
+* OS: >= Windows 10
+* CPU: 1.4GHz, SSE3 capable
+* GPU: 512MB VRAM, DirectX 11 capable
+* RAM: 1.2GB

+> [!NOTE]
+> RAM requirement depends on the size of your game library!
+> The recommended RAM size above assumes that you have
+> at least ~500 PS4 titles in your possesion.
+> The Launcher keeps in memory all the icons for your games
+> and trophy information (if available) for currently
+> selected game.

 ## How can I download it?

 Glad you asked!
 Just hit the [Actions](<https://github.com/igor725/adv-launch/actions?query=branch%3Amain>) button and download the latest available build.